 Meal Benefit Program

-The Oregon legislature provided funding to eliminate the reduced price payment for School Breakfast and Lunch.
-For school year 2017 – 2018, breakfast and lunch will be accessible at NO CHARGE to students who qualify for REDUCED PRICE meals.
-Qualifications are based on the gross income of all household members and the number of persons living in the house.
+The Oregon Legislature provides funding that eliminates the reduced price payment for School Breakfast and Lunch, therefore for the 2022-23 school year, breakfast and lunch will be accessible at no charge to students who qualify for reduced price meals.

 - Households must submit a new free & reduced application each school year.

 - Applications may take up to ten days to process and households are responsible for meal payment until the application is approved.

 - Returning students maintain the previous year’s status for the first 30 days of the new school year.

 - Households may apply for free or reduced-price meals at any time during the school year.
 If you are not eligible now but have a change later, such as a decrease in household income, an increase in household size, become unemployed, or receive SNAP, TANF, or FDPIR benefits, complete an application at that time.

 - You will be notified if your application is approved or denied.
 If you need help with this application, please contact Terri Rood at 541-549-4057.

 - The school may verify information on the application at any time during the school year.